 For students who do not meet Compass placement exam requirements in reading proficiency.
 Focuses on building vocabulary, recognizing main ideas, drawing inferences, and utilizing critical reading skills.
 Reading materials include literary and expository selections.
-To exit, the student must successfully complete the Learning Support course and reading portion of the Compass exam.
+To exit, the student must successfully complete the Learning Support course with a minimum grade of C.